SDerrode/divoc/README.md

     You have to modify manually the parameters at the beginning of the script (change the countries or the department, change the time shift from 10 to 5 for example).

     See what happens in the _figures_ repository.
+>
+    > python3 TS_adjust.py

+    The program runs _ProcessSEIR1R2.py_ for several time-shift and plot parameters (a, b, c, f, R_0) evolution according to time-shift (to be set by hand into the _ProcessSEIR1R2.py_).
+The program also save the EQM between the derivative of R1 data and the derivative of model's R1.

 ## Notebooks repository